tfuqua/techmeetup/README.md

 # techmeetup
 Group repo for Tech Meetup

+To start application:
+npm install
+npm start

+App should be available at http://localhost:8000

 1. Create a react router route to your newly created page (/app/js/routes.js)
 2. Create a container component to map to your newly created route
 3. Create a component to nest inside of your container component